-Note: Just like with virtual backgrounds, you can add a filter while you’re in a meeting, too.
-It’s a similar process.
-Click on the upward-facing Arrow within the Start (or Stop) Video Camera icon.
+Note: Similar to virtual backgrounds, you can change or add a filter while a meeting is underway.
+The process is very similar.
+Select the upward-facing arrow in the Start (or Stop) Video Camera icon.
 A menu should pop up on your screen, and from there, you can select Choose Video Filter.
-You’ll then be taken to the same Background & Filters section of the Settings menu to choose your filter.
+Zoom will then take you to the same Background & Filters location in your Settings menu to pick your filter.

 - Pro tips for improving the quality of your video calls

 - Windows 11: Everything we know about the next big Windows update

 - Amazon Echo Show 5 vs. Echo Show 8